 21. Learn how to wear the baby

 Wearing the baby is not for everyone, but lately, it seems like it’s for a lot of people.
 (You kind of can’t beat the convenience of a strap-and-go baby transporting device; sometimes a stroller is just too much.)
 It can be tough to get the hang of it, though.
 Master the wrap with a baby-wearing class.
-We suggest Wild Was Mama and Metro Minis for help getting in the sling of things.
+We suggest The Wild (formerly Wild Was Mama) and Metro Minis/babywearing nyc for help getting in the sling of things.

 22. Bookmark this post